Application Isolation and Sandboxing - M1048 (b9f0c069-abbe-4a07-a245-2481219a1463)

 Browser Sandboxing:

-- Use Case: Implement browser sandboxing to isolate untrusted web content, preventing malicious web pages or scripts from accessing sensitive system files.
+- Use Case: Implement browser sandboxing to isolate untrusted web content and prevent malicious web pages or scripts from accessing sensitive system resources or initiating unauthorized downloads.

 Application Virtualization: